A Guide to Smoking Weed After Wisdom Teeth Removal

 Getting your wisdom teeth out is no picnic, but with a little R&R and TLC (and maybe some THC), you’ll be back to your regular toking routine before you know it.
 Just remember to give your gums a little break from smoking in those first crucial days to avoid painful pitfalls like dry socket.

-How useful was this post?
+How did you like this post?

 We are sorry that this post was not useful for you!